 Once you have your sights set on the boat of your dreams and are ready to look at financing the purchase, take a moment to consider all factors that could affect your final decision.

 Remember that the price tag is just one of the expenses attached to owning a boat.
-Maintenance and insurance can quickly turn into large-ticket items.
-And if you plan on keeping the boat at the local marina, expect to pay monthly for renting a storage area, as well as additional administrative fees.
+Maintenance and insurance can quickly turn into big-ticket items.
+And if you plan on keeping the boat at a marina, expect to pay monthly rent for a storage area, as well as administrative fees.

-Anyone about to take out a loan should also take an honest look at personal finances and future earnings.
+Anyone preparing to take out a loan should also take an honest look at their personal finances and future earnings.
 Once the contract is signed, the money must be paid back.
-Make sure to look closely at the fine print.
+Be sure to look closely at the fine print.

 Where to get a boat loan

-Banks and other lending institutions are the traditional places to get boat loans.
+You can get loans for boat purchases from banks, credit unions, online lenders and other lending institutions.
 Asking your personal bank for financing options is a good place to start.
-Having a positive, pre-established relationship with a bank can go a long way toward getting you approved with a good rate.
+Having a positive, preestablished relationship with a bank can go a long way toward getting you approved with a good rate.

 Many boat dealers now offer financing options of their own.
 However, this isn’t always the case, and any financing that is available from a boat dealer should be checked against rates offered by other lenders.

-Researching online marketplace lenders can be another cost-effective method for boat financing.
-There are lenders online who specialize in almost any sort of loan imaginable.
-When other loan companies can’t provide the right option, finding an online lender could be the ticket to cruising the lake in a new family boat.
+Researching online marketplace lenders can be another cost-effective method for financing a boat.
+When other loan companies can’t provide the right option, an online lender could be the ticket to cruising the lake in a new family boat.